 - Instagram: Alt text can be added when you are writing the caption for your Instagram images by clicking ‘Advanced settings’ and then ‘Accessibility’.
 This will then give you the option to include your alt text.

-We also recommend including your alt text in the body of each post.
+The character limit for alt text differs across social platforms so, if your image requires a longer alt-text you could include it in the body of each post.
 This can be as simple as writing your main text first, then including your image description at the end of the post, separated by brackets.

 4. Add captions to videos